 How do I become a member of the NBCC or renew my current membership?

 The NBCC is an organization for book reviewers, not book reviews.
 We do not put publicists or authors in contact with reviewers—instead, we recommend that authors seeking reviews refer to Literary Marketplace for guidance, and speak with a publicist.

 How can I nominate or submit a book for the award and where do I find the application?

 There is no application for the NBCC award.
 The board of directors nominates and votes on books, and NBCC members are polled for candidates, as well.
 Publishers and authors can submit titles by following our submission guidelines.

-What books are eligible for the award?
+What books are eligible for the awards?